MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class3/module1/module1.rst.txt

             2020/05/22 09:13:26 [notice] 6205#6205: APP_PROTECT { "event": "waf_connected", "enforcer_thread_id": 0, "worker_pid": 6205, "mode": "operational", "mode_changed": false}

-**Congrats, now, your CentOS can publish and protect Arcadia application**
+.. note:: Congrats, now, your CentOS can publish and protect Arcadia application

 .. note:: You can notice we used exactly the same ``log-default.json`` and ``nginx.conf`` files as in Docker lab.